rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 pathname syntax.
 For example `--remap-path-prefix foo=bar` will match `foo/lib.rs` but not `./foo/lib.rs`.

+When multiple remappings are given and several of them match, the **last** matching one is applied.

 <a id="option-json"></a>
 ## `--json`: configure json messages printed by the compiler